Sterling Silver and 14K Gold Anklets in Two-Tone Designs

 Is the 925-14k construction used in necklaces?

-The singapore chain and similar fine-link constructions are also used in 925-14k combination necklaces, where the silver and gold components contribute contrasting tones to a single chain piece.
+925-14k anklets share the same combination metal approach found in 925-14k combination necklaces, where the silver and gold components contribute contrasting tones to a single chain piece.
+The construction used in singapore chain and similar fine-link anklet formats is also applied in combination-metal necklaces.
 Browse gold necklaces for combination-metal and single-metal necklace chain options that use similar construction approaches to 925-14k ankle pieces.

 How does a 925-14k anklet compare to a full gold anklet?